oracle-livelabs/adb/shared/workshops/adb-datastudio/overview/6-insight-in-data.md

 ![Screenshot of insights on pet owenership and customer value](images/image82_inst_pet_custvalue.png)

-**Concluding thought**: If we are doing manual analysis in **DATA ANALYSIS** tool, then we must actively look at and compare the data for certain hierarchies.
-There are many combinations, but people use their experience to guide their analysis steps.
-In comparison, **DATA INSIGHTS** is hands off approach and it finds patterns without understanding what hierarchies mean.

-We think that both are complimentary to each other and provide valuable tools to use in "a day in the life of a data analyst".
-That is how we started this workshop!

-Now all the assigned tasks from our Monday meeting have been completed successfully.
-Ready for the next meeting.
+  Interesting.
+Isn't it!
+Insight tool has discovered all these hidden patterns just by crawling through the data.

+  There are many other insights in the list.
+Go back to the list and look at few others.
+See if you find any other interesting insight.

-## Task 2: Advanced users: Peeling the layers for Data Insights
+## Task 2: Peeling the layers of Data Insights

 This section is an attempt to explain the insights by manually running queries and correlating them with what we can see in insights.

 1. Let's go back and look at the first insight again.

-Click on the tile marked **S** on the top and **Genre** at the bottom
+Click on the tile marked **S** on the top and **Genre** at the bottom.
+This was the movie genre preference of singles.
+It showed singles are purchasing adventure and comedy more than the average and purchasing less drama genre than the average.

 ![Screenshot of insight on simgles by genre](images/image83_inst_single_genre.png)